 Comtec’s team of linguists and localisation experts are also able to assess existing material and its appropriateness for a given country or region.
 The brief is always to align translations with the company values or brand proposition, but to give feedback that will make communications more effective in a given region.

-Often it’s useful to find other sector-specific material to use as reference; this might be your own previously translated copy, or examples of effective marketing material from other sources.
+Often it’s useful to find other sector-specific material to use as a reference; this might be your own previously translated copy or examples of effective marketing material from other sources.

 We often create two or more translation memories for clients who have distinctively different styles for particular channels.
 A manufacturer might favour an informal style using specialist terminology for the retailers who stock their products, whereas their translation materials for direct sales (i.e. the customer) could be jargon-free but more formal.

 As you can see, to get a good translation of any material it’s important to put in some thought and preparation.
-The more detail you can give your translator, the better.
+Considering style and tone of voice in translation is very important, the more detail you can give your translator, the better.

 If you would like some further advice on developing a style guide for your translation projects, please get in touch on email@example.com or call us on + 44 (0) 1926 335 681.
 We’re here ready and waiting to help.